cmounce/wiki-test/README.md

 # wiki-test
-Testing out GitHub as a wiki
+This is a test of using GitHub's editor as a wiki.

+This text is entered via Markdown.